-SHRA prepares the Consolidated Annual Performance Evaluation and Reporting (CAPER), which captures progress toward meeting needs and achieving strategies set forth in the Consolidated Plan and annual Action Plan.
+SHRA prepares the Consolidated Annual Performance Evaluation and Reporting (CAPER), which captures annual progress toward meeting needs and achieving strategies set forth in the Consolidated Plan and annual Action Plan.
 Through the monitoring of performance measures, staff is able to identify operational improvements, resource allocation issues, and policy questions to be addressed in the upcoming year.
-Overall, SHRA and its partners continue to implement public improvement and community service projects and programs and meeting the objectives established in the previous and current 2020-2024 Consolidated Plan.
+Overall, SHRA and its partners continue to make measurable progress on public improvement and community service projects and programs that meet the objectives established in the 2020-2024 Consolidated Plan.